wryandginger/homeassistant-local-weather-forecast/README.md

 * simple temperature forecast
 * extract general weather conditions
 * full English and German support
+*
+* (Note: Only the English lovelace card displays back in Fahrenheit.
+This still uses 24 hour time)

 # Sensors
 Following sensors can be used: